Álex Grimaldo: Benfica

 Grimaldo's first full season began on 7 August 2016, as he started in a 3–0 win against Braga for the Supertaça Cândido de Oliveira in Aveiro, assisting Franco Cervi for the opening goal.
 On 2 October he scored his first goal for the club, a free kick to conclude a 4–0 home triumph over Feirense; on 28 May 2017, he played the full 90 minutes in the final of the Taça de Portugal, won after defeating Vitória de Guimarães 2–1.

 Grimaldo's maiden appearance in the UEFA Champions League took place on 13 September 2016, when he played the entire 1–1 group stage home draw to Beşiktaş.
-His first goal in the competition came during the same stage but on 2 October 2018, in a 3–2 away win over AEK Athens; he repeated the feat against the latter opponent on 12 December in the return fixture, his 30-meter free kick in the 88th minute helping to a 1–0 victory.
+His first goal in the competition came during the same stage but on 2 October 2018, in a 3–2 away win over AEK Athens; he repeated the feat against the latter opponent on 12 December in the return fixture, his 30-meter free-kick in the 88th minute helping to a 1–0 victory.

 Bayer Leverkusen

-On 21 May 2023, Grimaldo signed a four-year contract with German club Bayer Leverkusen on a free transfer.
+On 21 May 2023, Grimaldo signed a four-year contract with Bundesliga club Bayer Leverkusen on a free transfer.
 On 12 August, he debuted in a DFB-Pokal match against FC Teutonia Ottensen.
 On 15 September, he scored his first goal for the club, a direct free kick from the edge of the box away at Bayern Munich in a 2–2 draw.
 On 14 April 2024, Leverkusen beat Werder Bremen 5-0 to secure the first Bundesliga title in the club's history.
 Grimaldo assisted the fifth goal of the game.

 Grimaldo was named in the 2023–24 Bundesliga's team of the season, finishing as the top assist provider in the Bundesliga with 13 assists and being involved in more goals than any other Leverkusen player despite playing as a left-back.
 Grimaldo was later nominated for the 2024 Ballon d'Or for his performances in Leverkusen's unbeaten league and cup double.

 On 13 September 2025, Grimaldo scored two free-kicks in a 3-1 win over Eintracht Frankfurt, in Kasper Hjulmand's first match as Leverkusen coach.
 This was the first time in over a decade that a player had scored two free-kicks in one Bundesliga game.
 On 18 October, Grimaldo scored another brace, in a 4-3 win over Mainz.
 He was nominated for the Bundesliga Player of The Month award for October.

+Atlético Madrid

+On 30 June 2026, Grimaldo signed for La Liga club Atlético Madrid, on a four-year contract worth £20 million plus add-ons.